Admissions

 requirements and the following criteria:

-- Completed application in PTCAS before November 15the year before expected entrance into the D.P.T. program
+- Completed application in PTCAS before November 15th the year before expected entrance into the D.P.T. program

 - Recommendation from FPU advisor

-Direct Admit into Master of Physician Assistant Studies 4+2 Program (N.H.)
+Direct Entry into Master of Physician Assistant Studies 4+2 Program (N.H.)

 The physician assistant (PA) profession is a competitive industry and you want to